Advertiser Disclosure

 • Los Angeles (LAX) – London (LHR) – Frankfurt (FRA) – Los Angeles (LAX)

-There’s not much else to talk about, besides the fact that you basically get a free intra-region award flight.
-Because United has so many regions, it’s not super useful to extract extra value.
+There’s not much else to talk about besides the fact that you basically get a free intraregional award flight.
+Because United has so many regions, extracting extra value is not very useful.

-In the example above, the only added value you’re getting is the London-Frankfurt flight, which isn’t great because intra-Europe business class is horrible anyway.
+In the example above, the only added value you get is the London-Frankfurt flight, which isn’t great because intra-European business class is horrible anyway.

-Nevertheless, using the Excursionist Perk will get you a tiny bit of extra value, though it’s really only useful for convenience purposes.
+Nevertheless, the Excursionist Perk offers a tiny bit of extra value, though it’s really only useful for convenience.

 Final Thoughts